Buer (demon)

-He has been described as being in the shape of Sagittarius, which is as a centaur with a bow and arrows.
-Additionally, Louis Le Breton created an illustration of Buer, later engraved by M. Jarrault, depicting the demon as having the head of a lion and five goat legs surrounding his body to walk in every direction.
+He has been described as being a wheel with several legs, or even as a john cena head with multiple pig legs.
+Additionally, Louis Le Breton created an illustration of Buer, later engraved by M. Jarrault, depicting the demon as having the head of a lion and five, six or more goat or horse legs surrounding his body to walk in every direction.